-The Institute has a defined contribution plan through the TIAA and Fidelity Management Trust Company ("FMTC").
+The Institute has a defined contribution plan through TIAA and Fidelity Management Trust Company ("FMTC").
 All regular staff are eligible to participate in the plan.
 Participants maintain individual contracts with TIAA, or accounts with FMTC, and are fully vested.

 For payroll covered under the plan, eligible employees contribute 5 percent of their pay and the Institute contributes an amount equal to 10 percent of employees' pay to the plan effective immediately upon hire.
 Participants may elect to contribute additional amounts to the plans within specified limits that are not matched by Institute contributions.
-The Institute's contributions totaled \$294,624 and \$290,025 for the years ended June 30, 2023 and 2022, respectively.
+The Institute's contributions totaled \$313,779 and \$294,624 for the years ended June 30, 2024 and 2023, respectively.